localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ### New features for LocalStack Web Application

-We have overhauled the LocalStack Web Application with an immediate focus on improving the user interface and experience.
-The LocalStack Web Application now features an improved sign-up flow, a getting started section, API key management, subscription management, and improved Stack insights to visualize your LocalStack usage and track your AWS API usage telemetry to give you fine-grained access to this data.

-We have also introduced Cloud Pods launchpad for Pro & Team users to share and inject cloud pods directly from your repositories or via a simple URL.
-We have also released Resource Browsers for Glue, SES v2, RDS Clusters, and Lambda Layers and improved the UI/UX for all services.
-Resource Browsers provide a near AWS Console experience where you can create, manage, and configure your local AWS infrastructure via LocalStack.

-### New features for LocalStack Web Application

-We have overhauled the LocalStack Web Application with an immediate focus on improving the user interface and experience.
+We have overhauled the [LocalStack Web Application](app.localstack.cloud) with an immediate focus on improving the user interface and experience.
 The LocalStack Web Application now features an improved sign-up flow, API key and subscription management, and a getting started section.
 We have also polished the UI/UX for managing resources in our Resource Browser, for which we have also added support for Glue, SES v2, RDS Clusters, and Lambda Layers.

 We have also introduced Cloud Pods launchpad to share and inject cloud pods directly from your repositories or via a simple URL.
 With Cloud Pods launchpad, you can get your official LocalStack badge from our [Badge generator](https://app.localstack.cloud/launchpad) and simply include it in your READMEs to share your pod with others.
 Clicking on the badge will take you to the launchpad again, where the pod will then be injected into your running LocalStack instance.